GoogleCloudPlatform/cloud-opensource-java/library-best-practices/glossary.md

   In general, there can be multiple (parallel) edges between two nodes when a class is calling two or more methods and fields on another class.
-  Self-loops (references between the same class) are possible and common, however, it is safe to omit such references in static linkage checks, because the self-loop references are ensured to be linkage compatible by Java compiler.
+  Self-loops (references between the same class) are possible and common, however, it is safe to omit such references during static linkage checks, because the self-loop references are ensured to be linkage compatible by Java compiler.

 - **A reference**: in the class usage graph, the relationship between two